How to Sort Your LEGO Collection (5 Proven Methods)

 • Leave room to grow—fill containers about 75% full

-• Store in a temperature-stable area—extreme temperatures can affect plastic
+• Store in a temperature-stable area—extreme temperatures can affect plastic and fade printed bricks over time

 Common Sorting Mistakes to Avoid